Restore Your Smile

 - Individuals with uncontrolled medical conditions:

-Dental implants are not generally recommended for patients whose jawbones are still growing.
+Children and teens with developing jaws: Dental implants are not generally recommended for patients whose jawbones are still growing.
 Implants placed too early may shift out of alignment as the jaw continues to develop.
 Your dentist can assess growth and recommend when implant placement may be suitable.

 What is the success rate of dental implants?